Monday, March 26, 2012

 d.
 Pray with understanding.
 Pick at least one section of the daily prayers to say with understanding.
 For that section, make it a rule not to say the next phrase until you focused on the meaning of the previous one.
 Read the words with the speed and intonation you would use when speaking to someone, after all, you are speaking to God.
 Ask yourself, “How would I say these words if I really meant them?”

 e.
 Recite Psalms daily.
 Every day, recite at least one Psalm with understanding (longer Psalms can be read over two to three days).
 This will enable you to complete the book of Psalms twice, in under a year.
-Think about your personal situation and infuse the timeless words with new meaning.
+Think about your personal situation and the struggles of others to infuse the timeless words with new meaning.

 f.
 Study the Bible daily.
 Preferably, study each day one seventh of the weekly portion, called an aliyah.
 Or, learn the whole portion on Shabbat.
-By the end of the year you will have gone through the entire Bible.
+By the end of the year you will have studied the entire Bible.
 For more details, see endnote (2).

 h.
 Practice Hitbodedut.
 Each day, talk out loud to your Father in your native language.
 Thank Him for His many gifts and tell Him how you yearn to come closer to Him.
 Describe your struggles and ask for His help.
 As part of Hitbodedut, review your day and consider how you did in living your values.
 Repent your mistakes, decide on changes you will make and build on your successes.

 i.
 Increase my faith in God and my acceptance of His will.
 Use difficulties to bring you closer to your Creator.
 Ask for His help and make reasonable efforts to improve the situation.
 Each day, think of one challenge in your life and remind yourself, “This is from God for my eternal benefit.
-Every aspect of it is from Him for my highest good.
 Right now, this is the best possible situation for me.
-Dealing with this challenge is the optimal way for me to currently fulfill my life’s purpose.
+A key part of fulfilling my life’s purpose is doing what I can to overcome and grow from this challenge.
 God is with me, giving me the strength and courage I need to triumph.”

 3. Enhance my Torah observance: